Alignment complete relational Hoare logics for some and all: The programming language and its ∀∀ relational Hoare logic

 The standard semantics for guarded commands considers $\lifgc{}{gcs}$ to fail if none of its guards is enabled~\cite{AptOld3}.
 Modeling failure would clutter the semantics without shedding any light, so we disallow such ifs, as follows.
 Define \graybox{$\enab(gcs)$} as the disjunction of the guards.
 For example, $\enab(x>0\gcto y:=1 \gcsep z < 1\gcto y:=2)$ is the expression $x>0 \lor z<1$.

-\begin{definition} A command $c$ is \dt{well formed} if (a) $c$ is typable in the sense that guards are boolean expressions and both integer and boolean operators are used sensibly, considering that all variables have type int; and (b) $c$ satisfies the \dt{$\totalIf$} condition which says:\footnote{It is not difficult to enforce this syntactically.} for every subprogram $\lifgc{}{gcs}$ of $c$, $\means{\enab(gcs)}=\means{true}$.
-In the sequel we say \dt{command} to mean well formed command.
-Such commands comprise the \dt{guarded command language}, (\dt{GCL}). \end{definition}
+\begin{defi} A command $c$ is \dt{well formed} if (a) $c$ is typable in the sense that guards are boolean expressions and both integer and boolean operators are used sensibly, considering that all variables have type int; and (b) $c$ satisfies the \dt{$\totalIf$} condition which says: for every subprogram $\lifgc{}{gcs}$ of $c$, $\means{\enab(gcs)}=\means{true}$.
+In the sequel we say \dt{command} to mean well formed command.\footnote{It is not difficult to enforce $\totalIf$ syntactically.
+One way is given in \cite[Remark A.1]{BNN23v5}.} We refer to the language of well formed commands as the \dt{guarded command language}, (\dt{GCL}). \end{defi}

-\paragraph{Program logic}
+\paragraph{Program logic.}